leon-thomm/Ryven/docs/README.md

 #### Special Actions

-For example: you can use a node's `special_actions` dict to easily add dynamic right-click operations to your nodes which you can change at any time.
+For example: you can use a node's `actions` dict to easily add dynamic right-click operations to your nodes which you can change at any time.
 Almost all of the example nodes make use of this feature, it's super useful.

 ### Custom Widgets